HiangX/KD/README.md

 This repo covers the implementation of the following paper:

-"A Unifified Method of Knowledge Distillation and Knowledge Abduction for Genomic Survival Analysis"
+"A Unified Method of Knowledge Distillation and Knowledge Abduction for Genomic Survival Analysis"